About the

 able guidance of the Maestros like Late Pandit Anil Roychowdhury, Late

-Pandit Radhika Mohan Moitra and Pandit Buddhadev Dasgupta all belonging
+Pandit Radhika Mohan Moitra, and Pandit Buddhadev Dasgupta all

 Pandit Bimalendu Mukherjee, a doyen of the famous Imdadkhani Gharana of